The New Zealand Mud Snail: Destroying a stream near you

 Though the NZMS can tolerate temperature extremes from near freezing to 90°F, they thrive between 65°F and 70°F. Water chemistry appears to play only a minor role in growth and reproduction rates.

 The NZMS has been documented in the Columbia, Snake, Missouri, and Colorado drainages.
 In 2000 snails made landfall in California in the Lower Owens River near Bishop.
 Since then it has moved throughout the Owens drainage including Hot Creek, Rush Creek and Lone Pine Creek.
 In October 2003 mudsnails were discovered in Putah Creek and two months later in the Mokelumne.
 In January 2004 a well established population was discovered in an eleven mile reach of the Calaveras River.
 A population was found in the Napa River drainage later that summer that was possibly spread by construction equipment that had been used on the Mokelumne.
 NZMS were later documented in Piru Creek and by early 2006 NZMS populations were popping up in small creeks throughout Southern California.
 On December 29, 2006 NZMS were found in the spring that feeds the Department of Fish and Game's Hot Creek hatchery near Mammoth Lakes.
-Director Ryann Broddrick made the decision to continue to plant the contaminated trout into waters already infected with NZMS.

 In 2007 NZMS were discovered in the Lower American River near Sunrise Bridge (home to one our largest hatcheries); in Alameda creek then Hayward Creek, the largest watershed within the San Francisco Bay region; and in Santa Cruz's San Lorenzo River - home to a nearly extinct population of coho salmon.
 In late 2007 snails were found in Lake Shasta - the only colony of lake dwelling snails in the US outside of Lake Ontario.
 It may be a new strain, or simply the original California strain that has adapted to still water.
 A year later they were discovered in Big Lagoon, and in the nearby tidewater narrows between Lakes Earl and Talawa, Humboldt County.
 Later in 2007 they appeared in Antioch Creek in the South Bay.
 In 2008 NZMS were found in the Russian, Smith, and Klamath Rivers.
 As of September 2009 additional infestations were discovered in Baxter Creek in the East Bay and in the Stanislaus River.
 In May of 2013 NZMS were confirmed in the Truckee River near Reno, Nevada.
+In 2016 NZMS were discovered in the Lower Yuba and Lower Feather Rivers.

 Within a river system downstream drift and spread is facilitated by the mudsnail's propensity to cling to leaves and "raft" with the current.
 Upstream spread is poorly understood.
 The invasion is rarely a smooth march outward, but hop scotches like spotting before a forest fire which suggests spreading by vector.
 Birds, fish, and even cattle have been implicated on an anecdotal level, but evidence strongly points towards wading anglers as the primary source of NZMS dispersion.
 In a recent survey of 50 wading anglers at Putah creek, 100% of the fishermen had mudsnails on their waders and/or in their boots (an average of 33 snails per angler!).
 The possibility has been raised that the Mokelumne may have been inoculated from the Calaveras by salmon monitoring activities.